 I wonder if we think being rude to someone will get them to change.
 The behavior reminds me of the time I was a kid and acted silly, talked too much, and couldn’t wear fashionable clothes, and was shunned by others in school.
 It hurt and didn’t help change me in positive ways.
 Shunning Chris in church, killed Chris’ love for the church.

-Jesus never told people to clean up their act before they came to Him.
+Jesus didn’t tell people to clean up their act before they came to Him.
 He went to the sinners, the broken, the ostracized, the ones who didn’t fit in with the Pharisees and Sadducees.
 Jesus never shunned people, He loved them to life – His eternal life.

 Let’s not shun people, let’s love people with the love of Jesus to point them to the love of Jesus.
 The love of a Savior, never shuns, but loves to Life.